poteat/pluggable-progress/readme.md

 ![pluggable-progress](./logo/pluggable-progress.png)

-A pluggable Typescript library for defining and using progress callback types, e.g. temporal, frequency, percentage, etc.
+A pluggable Typescript library for defining and using custom progress reporters.

-Also a great example of plugin-based architecture with dependent types!
+> Also a great example of plugin-based architecture with dependent types!

 ---